SmithsonianTropicalDataPortal/STDP_Documentation/docs/submit_online.md

-# How to Submit Data with Online Form in the STDP
+# **How to Submit Data with Online Form in the STDP**

-This comprehensive tutorial will guide you through the process of creating and submitting a private dataset to the Smithsonian Tropical Research Data Repository.
+This comprehensive tutorial will guide you through the process of creating and submitting a dataset to the Smithsonian Tropical Data Portal.

 **Please ensure that there is no Protected information (PII or SPII) in your dataset.**